MEIOSIS EXPLAINED

 Meiosis in Mammalian Oocytes

 Figure 1.
-Spindle assembly and chromosome segregation in meiosis I. Inside the nucleus of a prophase-arrested oocyte reside recombined homologous chromosomes that are held together in a bivalent structure.
-Upon NEBD, chromosomes are aligned onto the meiotic spindle, which then migrates to the cell’s surface and eliminates half of them into a small polar body.
-Chromosome cartoons in the lower panel show the arrangement of homologous chromosomes in the different stages of meiosis I.
+Spindle assembly and chromosome segregation in meiosis I. Inside the nucleus of a prophase-arrested oocyte, recombined homologous chromosomes are paired in a bivalent structure.
+After nuclear envelope breakdown (NEBD), chromosomes align on the meiotic spindle, which then migrates to the cell surface and expels half of them into a small polar body.
+Chromosome cartoons in the lower panel illustrate the arrangement of homologous chromosomes at different stages of meiosis I.

 © Binyam Mogessie